 The nurse arrived at my house with a small carrying case the size of a toolbox.
 We sat down at my table and she asked me some questions.
 She measured my blood pressure, height, and weight, and I had to pee in a cup.
 That was it.
 The whole thing took less than 30 minutes.

-A day or two later, I heard from Adam, who had some bad news.
+A day or two later, I heard from the Financial Advisor, who had some bad news.
 Because I have a history of sleep apnea, I did not qualify for the $500,000 policy we’d been aiming for.
 I could, however, get a $250,000 policy for a monthly premium of $111, which would suffice.
 I was insured.

 Step Three: Draw Up a Will